luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 https://bioconductor.org/packages/release/bioc/html/DEXSeq.html
 http://127.0.0.1:12657/library/DEXSeq/doc/DEXSeq.pdf

 Measures differential exon usage (DEU) which indicates alternative splicing.
-DEU also
+DEU also measures alternative transcript start sites & polyadenylation sites (differential usage of exons at 5' and 3' boundary of transcripts).

+Calculates ratio: number of transcripts from the gene containing this exon / total number of transcripts from the gene

 # Coverage for introns of interest
 To perform the more focussed analysis on the 167 retained introns, which I identified using VASt-tools, I wrote a script in R which basically obtain the coverage for intronic sequences of interest and surrounding exons and then compute the ratio.
 As input I use the BAM files.